bloxstreet/support/staff-information/store-jobs.md

 Spills will randomly appear around the store.
 When customers leave litter, it is up to BloxStreet's staff to ensure the store is appealing and welcoming for new visitors.

-**Step 1:** Grab a mop from the staff room.
+**Step 1:** Grab a mop from the staff room, cafe, or pharmacy.
 In order to do so, walk up to the mop stand, hold 'E' (or touch on mobile), and a mop will appear in the player's inventory.

 **Step 2:** Walk up to a spill with the mop equipped.
 Hold 'E' (or touch on mobile) to clean the spill.